-^{} Dividends proposed includes 50% of the net profits of 2022.
+\ Dividends proposed includes 50% of the net profit of 2023.

-Dividend distribution is subject to approval by the Supervisory Board and General Meeting of Shareholders and depending on the no-objection decision of DNB as per the Dutch regulations.
-Dividend policy of DHB Bank has been changed to distribute 50% of the period profits (previously: 100% distribution).
+Dividend distribution is subject to approval by the Supervisory Board and General Meetings of Shareholders and depending on the no-objection decision of DNB as per the Dutch regulations.
+Dividend policy of DHB Bank is to distribute 50% of the period profit.